 Pursuant to 16 CFR Part 255, the Federal Trade Commission's Guides Concerning the Use of Endorsements and Testimonials in Advertising, please note: (1) iPhone software and hardware developers routinely send me free versions of their products to review.
 I sometimes keep and continue to use these products that I did not pay for after posting my review, which might be considered a form of compensation for my review, but I do not believe that I let that color my review.
 (2) When I post links to product pages on Amazon or on the iTunes App Store, my links include a referral code so that when products are purchased after clicking on the link, I often receive a very small percentage of the sale.
 This helps to defray some of the cost of running this site, and gives me a small vested interest in having readers of iPhone J.D. purchase products using these links.
 Again I do not believe that I let that color my review of products.
-(3) Some of the ads that run on this website are selected by others such as Amazon, Google and Law.com.
+(3) Some of the ads that run on this website are selected by others such as Amazon or Google.
 If one of these ads comes from the seller of a product reviewed on iPhone J.D., that is a coincidence and I do not believe that it colors my review of that product.
 Other ads are from paid advertisers, and if I discuss a product from a company that is an advertiser, I will note that.
 (4) Some of the ads that run on this website are from monthly sponsors of iPhone J.D.
 When I discuss products from these companies on iPhone J.D., I do so to pass along information provided to me by the sponsor.
 Often, I will also provide my own commentary on the product, and while my goal is to be honest, please keep in mind that I was compensated to promote the product.
 If you have any questions about this, just send me an e-mail or post a comment on a specific product review.